Empowering Creativity Through Sustainability

 Under-resourced youth and community organizations benefit from our repurposed creative supplies, fostering inclusivity and creativity.

-Our pop-up booths are held in various community centers across the greater Seattle area.
+Our fundraisers are held in various community centers across the greater Seattle area.
+Check our website and Instagram for updates!

 How can I get involved?